kshji/ksh/README.md

 After that I have copied correct ksh93 version to the /usr/local/bin/awsh in every host and use it in my script.
 => I know exactly which version I have used in my scripts and system upgrade not update it automatically.

+## /usr/local/bin/awsh ##
+Read previous section.

-So: change my "awsh" to your ksh path as you need it.
+Change my "awsh" to your ksh path as you need it.

 ## More info ##
    * [My shell script guide] (http://awot.fi/sf/browser/showdocs?cust=ka&subdir=koulutus/shell)